 These snickerdoodle cupcakes are inspired by the classic cookie: they're loaded with cinnamon, easy to make, and are completely irresistible.
 Plus, the cream cheese frosting is dusted with even more cinnamon sugar.

-This recipe was originally published in June of 2020, but was updated on July 23 , 2021 with newer content and fresh pictures.
+This recipe was originally published in June of 2020, but was updated on August 21 , 2022 with newer content and fresh pictures.

-Why You'll Love These Snickerdoodle Cupcakes
+Why You'll Love These Cupcakes

-- They're topped with the BEST cream cheese frosting.
+- They're topped with the best cream cheese frosting.

-Baking Tips Before Starting:
+Expert Baking Tips